Shopify Demand Planning & Inventory Forecasting Reports

 Once we know the sales velocity, we can easily calculate how many products we need for the next 14 days.
 But we also need to know when to place an order for the supplier - it's a reorder date or reorder point if we talk about quantity.

-Also, to forecast, we need to know one constant number - how many days we need to transfer the product from the supplier's stock to our stock - it's lead time.
+Also, to use inventory planner, we need to know one constant number - how many days we need to transfer the product from the supplier's stock to our stock - it's lead time.

-In overview, for simplified forecasting, we need just 3 values:
+In overview, for simplified inventory planner, we need just 3 values:

 1. sales velocity